Converting non-periodic tilings with Tile(1, 1) into tilings with three types of pentagons, I: Conversion of non-periodic tiling in the case where the original rhombus is not subdivided into smaller similar rhombuses

-In the first pattern of $T_{h}$ (the first pattern in the case in which $T_{h}$ with \mbox{Tile$(1, 1)$} is converted to a tiling with three types of pentagons), all pentagons of pairs corresponding to rhombuses with an acute angle of $30^ \circ$ are marked with asterisks (the posterior side in Figure~\ref{Fig.2-2}).
+In the first pattern of $T_{h}$ (the first pattern when $T_{h}$ with \mbox{Tile$(1, 1)$} is converted into a tiling with three types of pentagons) in the case where the original rhombus is not subdivided into smaller similar rhombuses, all pentagons in the pairs corresponding to rhombuses with an acute angle of $30^ \circ$ are marked with asterisks (the posterior side in Figure~\ref{Fig.2-2}).
 The clusters formed by the three types of pentagons based on clusters $H_{8}$ and $H_{7}$ (see Figure~\ref{Fig.3-1}) for this pattern are shown in Figure~\ref{Fig.3-2}.
 Let these clusters be $FPH_{8}(2)$ and $FPH_{7}(2)$.

 Figure~\ref{Fig.3-3} shows cluster $FPH_{8}(3)$ of the next substitution step formed by $FPH_{8}(2)$ and $FPH_{7}(2)$.
-Meanwhile, Figure~\ref{Fig.3-4} shows the first pattern of $T_{h}$ with three types of pentagons, which was generated using $FPH_{8}(2)$, $FPH_{7}(2)$, and the substitution method presented in \cite{Smith_2023a}.
+Figure 3-4 shows the first pattern of $T_{h}$ with three types of pentagons in the case where the original rhombus is not subdivided into smaller similar rhombuses, which was generated using $FPH_{8}(2)$ and $FPH_{7}(2)$ in conjunction with the substitution method described in \cite{Smith_2024a}.

-{{ Figure.}}
+{{ Figure}}

-{{ Figure.}}
+{{ Figure}}

-{{ Figure.}}
+{{ Figure}}